liferay/liferay-docs/develop/tutorials/articles/300-osgi-basics/08-semantic-versioning.markdown

 the minimum new version.
 If your new module has a lower version, errors are thrown.

-With the ability to baseline, your project's semantic versioning should at least as accurate as what is expressed through its API.
+With the ability to baseline, your project's semantic versioning is as accurate as its API expresses.

 ## Managing Artifact and Dependency Versions